 Land Use Ballot Measures And Litigation

-Mike also frequently advises clients and litigates in the area of land use ballot measures.
+Mike also advises clients and litigates in the area of land use ballot measures.
 This includes both the substantive validity of initiatives and referenda, as well as legal issues relating to ballot arguments and signature-gathering.
 Mike co-authored the Solano Press 1990 text, Land Use Initiatives and Referenda in California.